StormPetrel1/3D-Vector-Graphics-Demo/README.md

-# 3D Vector Graphics Demo
+# Vector-Based 3D Graphics Demo

 A demo of an OpenGL shader using a custom 3D rendering algorithm.
 Uses vector math such as cross product and dot product to create the projection.